Office Location:

 How is Teen Court funded:

-Because Longview Teen Court is a non-profit organization we hold annual fundraisers to raise money.
-Each May our board of directors host’s their annual ‘Cinco de Mayo Fiesta Fundraiser’ which consists of live music, live and silent auctions, dinner and dancing.
+Longview Teen Court is a non-profit organization supported by annual fundraisers, grants, the City of Longview, Gregg County, and the City of Kilgore.
 We also hold student attorney fundraisers such as car washes and garage sales throughout the year.

 "A record 1,255 local communities in America and increasingly around the globe are now operating these youth justice programs referred to as youth court, teen court, peer court, student court, youth peer jury, and youth peer panel.
 A staggering 116,114 youthful offenders and a record 133,832 volunteers - to include both youth and adults are now involved annually in these programs." -Global Youth Justice, LLC, December 2009